 And, when I have to negotiate with low energy or sheer procrastination, I enact “The Pair Rule” to always be working toward your goals no matter how small a step.
 I’ll listen to a podcast while cooking my meals for the week or clean out a junk drawer while watching a documentary.

 Membership in The Putty Tribe and meeting fellow Ayahuasca warriors has been a godsend and a huge learning and networking resource for business and friendship.
-I feel a kinship with these communities and their members continue to motivate whenever I feel stuck.
+I feel a kinship with these communities and their members who motivate me whenever I feel stuck.

 The best advice I can give to a fellow MultiPod/Multipotentialite is to stay true to yourself.
-Allow your innate MultiPod self to guide you as you explore the world beyond the every day.
+Allow your innate MultiPod self to guide you as you explore the world beyond every day.
 Keep striving to live the rich and varied life you imagine for yourself.
-And disregard the negative nit picking people who try to define you with their own limited thinking.
+And disregard the negative nitpicking people who try to define you with their own limited thinking.